Cyprien-GEHU/holbertonschool-shell/basics/README.md

 12-file_type: script print the type of the filename "iamafile" in "/tmp" 13-symbolic_link : create a symbolic link
-14-copy_html : copy all html files in current dirctory to parent directory
+14-copy_html : copy all html files in current dirctory to parent directory 15-lets_move : a Script will move all files beginning with an uppercase letter to the directory "/tmp/u"